FallDownTheSystem/modern-js/src/pages/moving-from-jquery.md

 }
 ```

-CSS animations are much like CSS transition, except you can define your own animations with a specific name, the animation can have multiple steps (keyframes), and you can control things like how many iterations the animation should loop through, or if the animation should just loop indefinetly.
+CSS animations are much like CSS transition, except
+- You can define reusable animations with a name
+- The animation can have multiple steps (keyframes)
+- You can control how many times the animation should loop (or infinitely)

-The good news is that you don't usually have to create these animations by yourself from scratch, there are libraries like [Animate.css](https://animate.style/) and [Animista](https://animista.net/) that provide you with copy & paste CSS animations.
+The good news is that you don't usually have to create these animations from scratch; there are libraries like [Animate.css](https://animate.style/) and [Animista](https://animista.net/) that provide you with copy & paste CSS animations.

-And if those aren't enough you can create even more complex animations with JavaScript.
+And if those aren't enough, you can create even more complex animations with JavaScript.
 One way to smoothly and efficiently animate in JavaScript is to create a [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) loop.
-Or you could just use a library like [Anime.js](https://animejs.com/) or [GSAP](https://greensock.com/gsap/).
+Or you could use a library like [Anime.js](https://animejs.com/) or [GSAP](https://greensock.com/gsap/).

 ## Do we need jQuery?